bukka/php-crypto/docs/cipher.md

 This method returns a message authentication tag.
-It can be used only for modes that supports that (GCM and CCM) and only after an encryption is finished.
+It can be used only for modes that supports that (GCM and CCM) and only after encryption is finished.
 In any other case, `CipherException` is thrown.

 The returned tag length can be set by `Cipher::setTagLength` before